juanh2607/Courses/README.md

 Here are the courses included in this repository:

 1. Self-Driving Car with JavaScript **(no libraries)** - Neural Networks and Machine Learning

+##  🚧 Ongoing Courses

+2. Rust-Practice
+    * Rust Book final example
+    * NeetCode: my solutions + tests
+    * Concurrente-FIUBA: code used in the course with my annotations and the final project (not yet started)